 “This plan deals with the current challenges, including irresponsible armed groups” like the one behind the attack on the American consulate, Abushagur said.
 “This is unacceptable in Libya, unacceptable to the people and our values, because these people are guests in our country.”

 U.S. Secretary of State Hillary Clinton said Sean Smith, a foreign service information management official, was one of those killed in Benghazi.

 Stevens, 52, arrived in Tripoli as ambassador in May, having served as special representative to the Transitional National Council from March 2011, shortly after the start of the rebellion against Qaddafi.
 He served as deputy chief of mission in Libya from 2007 to 2009, according to a biography published online by the U.S. State Department.

 The deaths in Libya and protests outside other U.S. embassies over the disputed video recalled the worldwide demonstrations in 2005 after a Danish newspaper published cartoons depicting the Prophet Muhammad.

-A 14-minute clip of the video posted on Google Inc. (GOOG)’s YouTube shows a fictional attack by Muslims on a Christian family followed by an account of the origins of Islam depicting Muhammad as a womanizer.
+A 14-minute clip of the video posted on Google Inc. (GOOG:US)’s YouTube shows a fictional attack by Muslims on a Christian family followed by an account of the origins of Islam depicting Muhammad as a womanizer.

 Google said yesterday that YouTube has blocked access to the video in Egypt and Libya “given the very difficult situation” in both countries.
 The video will remain on the site because it meets YouTube’s guidelines, Mountain View, California-based Google said in an e-mailed statement.